THOMASELOVE/431-classes-2024/class24/README.md

 ![](econ_example.png)

-From <https://r-graph-gallery.com/web-lineplots-and-area-chart-the-economist.html> which includes all of the code.
+- From <https://r-graph-gallery.com/web-lineplots-and-area-chart-the-economist.html> which includes all of the R code to build this.
+- The original chart appeared [here in The Economist](https://www.economist.com/graphic-detail/2021/08/23/the-number-of-child-labourers-has-increased-for-the-first-time-in-20-years) 2021-08-23.

 ## Announcements